CMihalcik/notes/erlang.md

 # Opening new nodes
 From the terminal:
     erl -sname someNodeName
--this will launch a node with a repl and will report it's 'name' as someNodeName@hostname
+- this will launch a node with a repl and will report it's 'name' as someNodeName@hostname

 # Detecting other Nodes
     nodes().
--will probably return an empty list
+- will probably return an empty list
--[]
+- []

 # Connecting to other nodes
     net_adm:ping(nodeName@hostName).
--should respond with
+- should respond with
 	pong
--if there are special characters in the name you'll need to warp it in ticks, tech. the problem is that this isn't a valid atom name
+- if there are special characters in the name you'll need to warp it in ticks, tech. the problem is that this isn't a valid atom name net_adm:ping('dog@host').
-    net_adm:ping('dog@host').
+- might have a problem connecting from sublime because it doesn't have a name
--might have a problem connecting from sublime because it doesn't have a name -fixed this by updating /Users/chrismihalcik/Library/Application Support/Sublime Text 2/Packages/SublimeREPL/config/Erlang/Main.sublime-menu
+- fixed this by updating /Users/chrismihalcik/Library/Application Support/Sublime Text 2/Packages/SublimeREPL/config/Erlang/Main.sublime-menu

 # Load a module (a compiled module) on all connected nodes
     nl(modulename).